 I think this is quite useful.

-If you have Google Analytics installed on your site, this option can send an event every time your visitors search for something with the widget.
-The event category is set to Search, its action is the current page URL, while its label records the search query itself.
+If you have Google Analytics installed on your site, this option can generate an event every time your visitors search for something with the widget.
+The event category is set to engagement, its action is search, while its label records the search query itself, as suggested by Google.

 In this way, you will not only be able to monitor what your visitors are looking for on your site, but also to know which queries originate from what pages.